• Home

 Set the Air Suspension to Jack Mode

 The Porsche Panamera (2017–present) — the 971 — rides on air suspension, so before you raise it on a jack or lift you must put the suspension into jacking mode.
-Otherwise the self-levelling keeps trying to level the car as you lift it, which can damage components.
-It’s a touchscreen setting — no tool.
+Otherwise the self-levelling keeps trying to level the car as you lift it, which can damage components and make the car move unpredictably on the jack.
+It’s a touchscreen setting — no tool required.
+This is routine preparation for a wheel change, a brake job or any job that lifts the car, and knowing where the setting lives turns an intimidating task into a thirty-second step.

 Why This Matters